Vaidantkabra/Project1/README.md

 # Project1
-shell script for kepping track of a user log in
+shell script for keeping track of a user log-in